vocdoni/docs/src/integration/vaas-api.md

 </details>

 #### Get a process
-Allows unrestricted access for the integrator backend to display all info to entity admin's.
+Allows unrestricted access for the integrator backend to display all info to organization admin's.
 Confidential processes do not require any additional step, just the integrator API key.
 <details>
 <summary>Example</summary>